 MHM has curated a list of 2019’s best military history titles: the nominees for this year’s MHM book awards.
 Our selection includes some of the best-researched, most-insightful, and most-readable titles reviewed in the magazine over the last year.
-But we need your help to select the winner!

 The award is sponsored by The Cultural Experience, who provide exceptional expert-led escorted historical, battlefield, archaeological and cultural tours to world-wide destinations for travellers seeking an exotic, erudite and entertaining holiday as part of a small group of agreeable kindred spirits.
 The tours include talks by renowned academics and historians, innovative and well-researched itineraries, comfortable travel, wonderful restaurants and carefully selected hotels.
 Click here to find out more.

 Seapower States: maritime culture, continental empires, and the conflict that made the modern world